SuwaidAslam/LinkedIn-profile-scraper/README.md

 # LinkedIn Profile Scraper
 LinkedIn profile scraper is developed using Selenium and Beautifull soup libraries in python.
 It can scrap data from public Linedin User profiles.
+This Scraper Works as of 2021.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![pythonbadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 This scraper will extract publicly available data:

 **🧑‍🎨 Profile:** name, talks about, title, location, and url